Painting on Location Lesson

 This is the same image unretouched.
 The only difference is in the the ambient light and it's angle of reflection.

 Opaque White as the base coat of a highlight makes the highlight visible when there is no lighter reflected light directly behind you.
 This yellow and dark red coloring in the dark reflection is me.
-In this technique the shadows are left clear and shiny.
+In this technique the shadows are left clear and reflective.

 I get the best dynamic effects with a matte finish.
 You could never get the effect on the right with a gloss finish.